bruno-f7s/portfolio/arvarto-customer-segmentation/README.md

 2. Use supervised learning techniques - possibly including the information gained in the customer segmentation part - and to create a model that is able to predict who may become a new customer.

 __Summarized analysis__
-- I wrote this [Medium post](https://www.medium.com/) about how to employ the techniques I used for customer segmentation, so other professionals can find an interesting data-driven approach for them to try out.
+- I wrote this [Medium post](https://medium.com/@brunoipfernandes/how-to-perform-data-driven-customer-segmentation-9becb18dc528) about how to employ the techniques I used for customer segmentation, so other professionals can try out this interesting data-driven approach.
 - For the handling of the missing values, I employed a simplistic approach by treating the majority of the missing values as "unknown" values.
 This approach may or may not be the most suitable one, but I personally had the feeling that the data was not very pronounced in terms of its predicting or clustering capabilities.
 It would be ideal to have a domain expert at hand that could give more insight into this missing information and possibly also help engineering new features.
 - The customer segmentation was the most enjoyable part for me because I think that the approach I employed worked well enough.
 The clusters were not that clearly separable, but still it was possible to derive some relatable information from the clusters' analysis.
 - The customer prediction part did not produce the desired results, as I was expecting to include the clusters and the dimensionality reduction models from the previous section into the classification model.
 However, it turned out that including this information would only highly contribute negatively to the performance of the models.
 I then used all the data and employed different approaches to try and deal with the imbalanced data, but none produced good results for the positive class.
 Although the ROC-AUC or accuracy values were relatively good, the F1 score was very bad.